kyxap1/starred/README.md

 - [einarc](https://github.com/inq-team/einarc) - Einarc (Einarc is not a RAID CLI) is a universal storage RAID command line interface and an API that provides management for various hardware/software RAID devices, uniting them all in a single paradigm
 - [terraforming](https://github.com/dtan4/terraforming) - Export existing AWS resources to Terraform style (tf, tfstate) / No longer actively maintained
 - [fpm](https://github.com/jordansissel/fpm) - Effing package management!
 Build packages for multiple platforms (deb, rpm, etc) with great ease and sanity.
-- [terraform-sample](https://github.com/mikeclarke/terraform-sample) - Example of using terraform with chef to provision a VPC and deploy custom AMIs from scratch
 - [cfndsl](https://github.com/cfndsl/cfndsl) - A DSL for generating Amazon Web Services CloudFormation templates.
 - [opsworks-cli](https://github.com/aptible/opsworks-cli) - An alternative CLI for Amazon OpsWorks
 - [pleaserun](https://github.com/jordansissel/pleaserun) - An attempt to abstract this "init" script madness.